 The Wilson River Highway, OR 6, is a 48 mile rural road that connects Banks and Tillamook.
 It's a popular route for tourists and an important commercial connection between the Oregon Coast and the Portland metro area.

 In recent years, safety has become an increasing concern for the local communities and people who use this route.
 As freight and recreational use has increased, so has the crash frequency and fatalities.

 In response to these local concerns, the Oregon State Legislature passed House Bill 4053 to do a safety study.
-We'll present the findings of the study in fall 2023.
+Findings of the study were submitted in fall 2023.

-- Look at issues related to safety, freight, operations and road conditions.
+- Looked at issues related to safety, freight, operations and road conditions.

-The final product will be a complete study of the highway.
-It'll include possible solutions and projects as well as estimated costs.
+The final product is a complete study of the highway.
+It includes possible solutions and projects as well as estimated costs.

-The study is estimated to be finished and presented to the Oregon State Legislature in September 2023.
+The study is complete and has been submitted to the Oregon State Legislature for review.

 Between milepost 1 and 49

 The study identified issues and potential solutions.
 It won't result in specific project work until funding becomes available.